 - On the face

 - After exposure to the sun

 - After injuries

 What is Endovenous Ablation?

-- The ClosureFast ™ procedure to treat leg veins is also known as radiofrequency ablation.
-Under ultrasound guidance, a wire and catheter is inserted into the vein.
-Numbing solution (known as tumescent anesthesia) is placed around the vein.
-Then heat energy is delivered to the vein to shrink and close it down.
-The person does not feel any pain while the vein is heated.
-This entire procedure takes about 30 minutes to perform.
+The ClosureFast procedure to treat leg veins is also known as radiofrequency ablation.
+During the process of ClosureFast, tumescent anesthesia is a numbing solution that is placed around the vein.
+Under ultrasound guidance, a wire and catheter are inserted into the vein.
+Heat energy is then delivered to the vein to shrink and close it down.
+While the vein is being heated, the patient does not feel any pain.
+It takes about 30 minutes to perform the ClosureFast procedure.

-- Patients are encouraged to return to daily activities immediately.
-Most return to work the next day with minimal soreness.
-As with many vein procedures, the leg is bandaged.
+As with many vein procedures, the leg is bandaged upon completion.
+The healing process is quick, as patients are encouraged to return to daily activities immediately.
+Most patients are able to return to work the next day with minimal soreness.

-- The radiofrequency ablation procedure is FDA approved and is covered by medical insurance plans and Medicare.
+This radiofrequency procedure is approved by the FDA and is covered by medical insurance plans and Medicare.

-- Patients return to normal daily activities immediately, with no pain or bruising.
+The healing process after VenaSeal is quick, while patients can return to normal daily activities immediately, with no pain and no bruising.